structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 ### Pages and Elements

-Individual pages consist of either larger template blocks or nested HTML elements, or a combination of both.
-In addition, it is possible to use reusable elements called Shared Components, and insertable templates, known as Widgets.
+Individual pages consist of larger template blocks, nested HTML elements, or a combination of both.
+You can also use reusable elements called Shared Components and insertable templates known as Widgets to build your interface.

 [Read more about Pages & Templates.](/structr/docs/ontology/Building%20Applications/Pages%20&%20Templates)

 ### CSS, Javascript, Images

-Static resources like CSS files, JavaScript files, images and videos are stored in the integrated filesystem in the [Files](/structr/docs/ontology/Admin%20User%20Interface/Files) area and can be accessed directly via their full path.
+Static resources like CSS files, JavaScript files, images and videos are stored in the integrated filesystem in the [Files](/structr/docs/ontology/Admin%20User%20Interface/Files) area and can be accessed directly via their full path, allowing you to reference them in your pages using standard HTML tags or CSS.
 Please note that the visibility restrictions also apply to files and folders.

 [Read more about the Filesystem.](/structr/docs/ontology/Operations/Filesystem)

 ### Navigation, Start Page and Error Pages

-A Page is accessible at a URL path matching its name.
+Pages in Structr are accessible at URLs that match their names.
 For example, a page named "index" is available at `/index`.
-By default, navigating to a non-existent page returns a 404 Not Found error.
-To display a different page instead, set the `showOnErrorCodes` attribute of that page to "404".
-This also ensures that this page is displayed when someone navigates to the root URL of your application, but note that the page must be made visible to public users for this to work.
+When a user navigates to a non-existent page, Structr returns a 404 Not Found error by default.
+To provide a custom error page instead, set its showOnErrorCodes attribute to "404" and Structr will display this page for any 404 errors.
+The page also serves as your application's start page when users navigate to the root URL.
+Note that this page must be visible to public users, otherwise they will receive an access denied error instead of seeing your start page.

 [Read more about Navigation & Routing.](/structr/docs/ontology/Building%20Applications/Navigation%20&%20Routing)

 ### Dynamic Content

-Dynamic content is generated on the server and sent to the client as HTML.
-Individual values can be inserted into the page using template expressions.
-Database objects and HTML elements are combined using repeaters, which usually execute a database query and repeatedly write the element to the HTML output for each result.
+All content is rendered on the server and sent to the client as HTML.
+To create dynamic content based on your data, you can insert values from database objects into pages using template expressions.
+To display multiple database objects, you use repeaters, which execute a database query and render the element once for each result.
+For more complex logic, you can embed larger script blocks directly in your page code to perform calculations or manipulate data before rendering

 #### Partial Reload
 Individual elements can be addressed separately to render their content as HTML, making it easy to reload parts of the page without a complete page reload.